ion206/CIS35A-Fall2025/Assignment1/readme.txt

 Part 1 - Loan Amortization Program
 testrun1.txt contains the testruns for Part1

-Part 2 - Custom Sqrt Function Project testrun2.txt contains the testruns for Part2
+Part 2 - Custom Sqrt Function Project using the Babylonian Method testrun2.txt contains the testruns for Part2